-The second phase, started during June 2003, as a development of the upper floor, which includes lounges, cafes, and the car parking area.
-First and business class lounges will be located on the mezzanine floor.
+The second phase, started in June 2003, was a development of the upper floor, which includes lounges, cafes, and a car parking area.
+First and business-class lounges will be located on the mezzanine floor.
 For the economical class, travelers will pay for lounges, each lounge reveals a different theme; Italian, British, American, French, and Arabic.
-Besides, there will be a luxurious VIP lounge to suit all tastes as for you may get a quick view of Egyptian history by Cairo airport to pyramids tour.
+Besides, there will be a luxurious VIP lounge to suit all tastes so you may get a quick view of Egyptian history from Cairo airport to the pyramids tour.

 The third phase, which was completed by the end of 2003, includes the completion of a 1960's cafe overlooking the runway as well as duty-free shops.

 There are other facilities in the airport as both international and national telephone services, screens and monitors with detailed flight information, telephones for passenger inquiries, banking facilities, rent cars companies, information desks, post office, pharmacy, clinic, disabled traveler facilities, baggage trolleys, and porters are also available.

 The development plan takes into consideration the huge commercial opportunities that serve the airports today.
 As airports are commercial projects whose performance should always be geared towards increasing revenues, international studies show that air transport fees represent only 40% of airport revenues, a percentage that is expected to shrink to 20% in 10 years.
 Meanwhile, commercial operations will provide 80 % of airport revenues.
 One of the ways to increase the airport revenue is by planting flowers on a hundred Feddans of its lands, as the airport has made arrangements to export these flowers to various European countries.